-When this LED flashes it indicates a fan failure.
-When continuously on (not flashing) it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
+Continuously on and red: Overheat condition.
+This may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
 Check the routing of the cables and make sure all fans are present and operating normally.
 You should also check to make sure that the chassis covers are installed.
 Finally, verify that the heatsinks are installed properly.
-This LED will remain flashing or on as long as the overheat condition exists.
+This LED will remain flashing or on as long as the overheat or fan failure condition exists.